ruusey/JRelay/README.md

 ## Plugin Creation
 Plugin creation has been made a streamlined and easy as possible even for novice developers.
 JRelay plugins can be writtin in any IDE such as **Eclipse,** **Net Beans,** **Spring Tool Suite (STS)** or even a simple **Text Editor.**
-I highly recommend Spring Tool Suite and Eclipse as the tutorial I provide will be a one-to-one translation in terms of the steps taken to create a plugin.
+I highly recommend **Spring Tool Suite** and **Eclipse** as the tutorial I provide will be a one-to-one translation in terms of the steps taken to create a plugin.

 ### Steps
-**1)** Create a Java Project by navigating to `New > Project` within Eclipse or STS and selecting the Java Project creation wizard.
+**1)** Create a new Java Project by navigating to `New > Project` in Eclipse or STS and selecting the Java Project creation wizard.

 ![alt text](https://i.imgur.com/Mw7MG5T.png)

-**2)** Create a `Java Class` file that will represent your plugin by right clikiking on your projects `src` folder and selecting `New > Class` You can name it whatever you like however, it's best to use proper naming conventions.
+**2)** Create a new `Java Class` file that will represent your plugin by right clicking on your projects `src` folder and selecting `New > Class` You can name it whatever you like however, it's best to use proper naming conventions.

 ![alt text](https://i.imgur.com/ArdGJy4.png)

 **3)** Add a reference to your project that allows you to access the important methods and functions of  `JRelayLib.jar` by right clicking on your plugin project and navigating to `Properties > Java Build Path > Libraries > Add External Jars`
 ![alt text](https://i.imgur.com/SSXHzgO.png)

 **4)** Locate `JRelayLib.jar` on your file system and add it to your projects referenced external libraries.
 This will allow you to incorporate methods for intercepting and manipulating game data.
+You should now see `JRelayLib.jar` under the list of libraries included in your project.

 ![alt text](https://i.imgur.com/xwmSGa6.png)

 **5)** Set up your plugin class to extend the functionality of **JRelay's** included `JPlugin` type.
 A type extending `JPlugin` requires the folowwing structure in order to work with **JRelay's** plugin system.
-If you are using an IDE, the compiler will complain that you have unimplemented methods and unimported libraries but will auto generate them for you if you wish.
-However, if you dont plan on using an IDE for developing **JRelay** plugins please observe the following **__required__** structure:
+If you are using an IDE, the compiler will complain that you have unimplemented methods and unimported libraries but will auto include them for you if you wish.
+However, if you don't plan on using an IDE for developing **JRelay** plugins please observe the following **__required__** structure:
+> Please note that **ALL** overidden methods must return a **NON-NULL** value.
+It can be empty but not null.

 ```Java
 import com.relay.User;